slash-segmentation/CHM/README.md

  * path to a folder            - all PNGs in that folder
  * path to a file              - only that file
  * path with numerical pattern - get all files matching the pattern pattern must have #s in it and end with a semicolon and number range the #s are replaced by the values at the end with leading zeros
    example: `in/####.png;5-15` would do in/0005.png through in/0015.png
-     note: the semicolon needs to be escaped or in quotes in some shells
+   Note: the semicolon needs to be escaped or in quotes in some shells
  * path with wildcard pattern  - get all files matching the pattern pattern has * in it which means any number of any characters
    example: `in/*.tif` does all TIFF images in that directory
-     note: the asterisk needs to be escaped or in quotes in some shells All training images must be the same size.
+   Note: the asterisk needs to be escaped or in quotes in some shells

+All training images must be the same size.

 Training will take on the order of a day to complete and require lots of